Scalable solution to crossed random effects model with random slopes: Results

-~\cite{ghos:hast:owen:2021} applied the backfitting algorithm to obtain $\hat{\beta}_{\gls}$ for the Stitch FIx data for the random intercepts model $(\ref{eq:intercept_model})$.
-Here, we demonstrate how our algorithm can be used to apply two crossed-random effects models to the Stitch Fix data.
-The first model we implement considers a random intercept and a random slope for a variable named ``match", which is a continuous variable taking values in the range 0 to 1 representing the prediction of the probability that the client will keep the item purchased.
-The second model we implement considers random intercept and random slopes for the variable ``match" and multiple indicator variables named ``client edgy", ``client boho", ``item edgy", ``item boho", etc. These refer to fashion styles that describe some items and some client's preferences.
+~\cite{ghos:hast:owen:2021} applied the backfitting algorithm to obtain $\hat{\bbeta}_{\gls}$ for the Stitch Fix data for the random intercepts model $(\ref{eq:intercept_model})$.
+Here, we demonstrate how our algorithm can be used to apply the crossed-random effects models to the Stitch Fix data using two models.
+The first model we implement considers a random intercept and a random slope for a variable named ``match". ``Match" is a continuous variable taking values in the range 0 to 1, representing the predicted probability that the client will keep the item purchased.
+The second model we implement considers random intercept and random slopes for the variable ``match" and multiple indicator variables named ``client edgy", ``client boho", ``item edgy", ``item boho", etc. These refer to fashion styles that describe some items and some clients' preferences.
+Some customers and some items were given the adjective ‘edgy’ in the data set and another adjective was ‘boho’, short for ‘Bohemian’.
 In both of the models, we assume multivariate normal distributions for the random effects for clients as well as items.
 It should be noted that the purpose of this section is not to choose the most appropriate random effects model.
-Instead, we wish to illustrate the application of our algorithm in a random slope setup, and we chose a simple default model for that purpose.
-Along with fitting the models, we also measured the prediction accuracy of these models and compared them with ordinary least squares and the random intercept model.
+Instead, we wish to illustrate the application of our algorithm in a setup with random slopes.
+Along with fitting the models, we also measured the prediction accuracy of these models and compared them with ordinary least squares and the model with just random intercepts.